Juan Cortina: Arrest and exile

 Cortina supported General Porfirio Díaz, military hero of the French intervention in Mexico and political rival of Benito Juárez and his successor Sebastián Lerdo de Tejada.
 Cortina attempted to raise an army from the local population and sheltered Díaz following his failed rising.
 Repeated accusations against Cortina by wealthy landowners in Texas of conducting cross-border raids against their cattle and properties were eventually heeded by the Lerdo's administration, and used as public justification to detain him.
 In 1875, Cortina was arrested and brought to Mexico City.

 On 29 November 1876, Díaz overthrew President Lerdo in the Plan of Tuxtepec, which saw his re-election as a violation of the Constitution of 1857.
 Cortina was allowed to return to Tamaulipas, where he once again tried to raise an armed force.
-But before he could put this new army to any use, Díaz ordered his arrest and confinement within Mexico City for the second time.
+But before he could put his new army to use, Díaz ordered his arrest and confinement within Mexico City for the second time.

 Many factors contributed to Díaz's decision, the main ones being Cortina's ambition to power within Tamaulipas above anything, and the consequent unreliability and instability of his support, as he had already demonstrated many times in his life.
 Díaz had also received a large sum of money, estimated from anywhere between $50,000 to $200,000 from the wealthy South Texas ranchers to finance his seizure of power with the condition that, in turn, he would take care of stopping Cortina's raids on United States territory.
 Most important, Díaz was determined to remain in absolute control of the Government (as he did for the subsequent thirty-three years), no matter the means involved, and he systematically removed all traces of opposition that could have challenged his will.
 Also, with diplomatic pressure coming from the United States Government, which was concerned about Cortina's ambitions in Cameron County and his behavior in the past, the President decreed the arrest and execution of his former ally.

-Gen. José Canales, a longtime enemy of Cortina who was sent to carry out the order, decided to bring him to Mexico City instead, fearing the popular reprisals from the people of Tamaulipas.
+Gen. José Canales, a longtime enemy of Cortina, was sent to carry out the order and decided to bring him to Mexico City instead, fearing popular reprisals from the people of Tamaulipas.
 His old nemesis, John S. Ford, also interceded on his behalf.
-He was kept at the military prison of Santiago Tlaltelolco, without being tried or sentenced.
+Cortina was kept at the military prison of Santiago Tlaltelolco, without being tried or sentenced.
 He remained there until 1890, when he was removed from prison and placed under house arrest in a comfortable home in Azcapotzalco, northwest of Mexico City.
 Cortina remained there until his death on October 30, 1894.